British war crimes: Unlawful killings of civilians

+International legal assessment

+Between 2014 and 2020, the ICC conducted a preliminary examination into alleged war crimes committed by the British army in Iraq between 2003 and 2009.
+The Office of the Prosecutor concluded that there was a reasonable basis to believe that members of the British armed forces committed war crimes, including wilful killing, torture, cruel or inhuman treatment, outrages upon personal dignity and rape or other forms of sexual violence.
+The ICC ultimately declined to open a full investigation, citing the existence of domestic proceedings in the UK, but noted concerns regarding their effectiveness and independence.
+Human rights organisations criticised the ICC Prosecutor’s decision not to open a full investigation, arguing that it undermined accountability and effectively rewarded years of obstruction and delay in domestic investigations by the British government.

 Afghanistan War

 In September 2013, Royal Marines Sergeant Alexander Blackman, formerly of Taunton, Somerset, was convicted at court martial of having murdered an unarmed, wounded Taliban insurgent during the Helmand province campaign.
 On 6 December 2013, Sgt.
 Blackman received a sentence of life imprisonment with a minimum of ten years before being eligible for parole.
 He was also dismissed with disgrace from the Royal Marines.

 In April 2017, following an appeal that saw his conviction reduced to manslaughter, Blackman was released from prison having served three years of his sentence.

 In July 2022, a BBC investigation said that unarmed men were repeatedly killed by SAS operatives in suspicious circumstances, focusing in particular on a series of night raids conducted by one squadron over the course of its six-month tour in Helmand Province in 2010/11 which may have led to the unlawful killings 54 people.
 The investigators also said that personnel at the highest echelon of the UK's special forces including its former director Mark Carleton-Smith were aware of the allegations, but did not report them to the military police when they conducted two investigations involving alleged offences committed by the squadron, despite a legal obligation to do so.

 On 22 March 2023, an inquiry was opened into unlawful killings in Afghanistan.